Basic CNN Architecture: How the 5 Layers Work Together

 Output functions Convert scores into probabilities

-CNN builds understanding step by step.
-The layers of CNN sharpen what the model sees.
 Simple features grow into meaningful patterns.
 This is why the CNN architecture remains a strong choice for most vision problems.

 Also Read: Guide to CNN Deep Learning

-5 Core Layers of CNN Architecture
+5 Core CNN Layers in Architecture

 A basic architecture of convolutional neural network works in five clear steps.
 Each layer in CNN has a simple job.
 Together, they turn raw images into class scores.
 These layers of CNN appear in almost every CNN you study, no matter how small or deep.